Cesarbautista10/Sphinx_template_docs/README.md

 ## Creating the Project

 Create a directory and navigate into it.
-I recommend using Git Bash on Windows and the terminal on Linux:
+I suggest utilizing Git Bash on Windows and the terminal on Linux:
 > [!TIP]
-> I recommend opening the terminal in Windows using Git Bash, and in Linux, use the terminal.
+> It is suggested to open the terminal in Windows using Git Bash, and in Linux, use the terminal.

 ```bash
 mkdir src && cd src && sphinx-quickstart
 ```

-After creating the project, locate the `conf.py` file, open it, and add the theme:
+After creating the project, find the `conf.py` file, open it, and add the theme:
 ```python
 extensions = ['sphinx.ext.autodoc', 'sphinx.ext.viewcode', 'sphinx.ext.napoleon', 'rst2pdf.pdfbuilder']
 .